hydna/hydna-text/introduction.md

 ### Behaviors

-Behaviors are one of the pillarstones of Hydna and can be used to set up rules for how Hydna should behave when streams are opened or when signals are dispatched.
-While the most typical use-cases can be run without involving behaviours, they can be used to unlock great control and enhancement.
+Behaviors are one of the pillarstones of Hydna and can be used to set up rules for streams and how Hydna should behave when streams are opened or when signals are dispatched.
+While the most typical use-cases can be run without involving behaviours, they can be used to unlock great control and in many cases replace the need for hosting server logic.

 Every account on Hydna has a behaviour-instance associated with it.